Ghostopheles/warcraft-addon-tools/README.md

 You can install [`pyyaml`](https://pypi.org/project/PyYAML/) and any other Python package dependencies with `pip install -r requirements.txt`

 ## Usage
-**This will generate a log file beside the .py file!**
 ### Commands
 `make libs`: Grabs external dependencies defined in your .pkgmeta file and places them in the correct folder.
 For use during development.
-- `-d --directory`: Path to the folder containing your addon and the .pkgmeta file.
+- `-d`: Path to the folder containing your addon and the .pkgmeta file.
+Defaults to current working directory

 `create`: Used to generate a basic addon in your World of Warcraft addons folder (or any folder).
 Saves you a good 45 seconds of creating a new .lua and .toc file!
 Can be called with no arguments, will prompt the user for the values.
 - `-n`: A name for your addon.